seyhajin/monkey2/modules/monkey/newdocs/language/arrays.md

 @#### Creating arrays

 Declaring an array does not actually create an array.
-To do that you must use `New`.
+To do that you must use the `New` operator.

 `New` can be used to create either a null intialized or value initialized array.
 The syntax for creating a null initialized array is:

 `New` _ElementType_ `[` _Sizes_ `]`

-...where sizes is a comma separated sequence of dimension size.
+...where sizes is a comma separated sequence of dimension sizes.

 The syntax for creating a value initialized array is: